fred9302/math-snippets/README.md

 | `bb`            | `\\mathbb{...}`        | Math BB font                                                    |
 | `bf`            | `\mathbf{...}`         | Math BF font                                                    |

-The full list of supported snippets can be found [here](https://github.com/thomanq/math-snippets/blob/master/snippets/snippets.json).
+The full list of supported snippets can be found [here](https://github.com/fred9302/math-snippets/blob/master/snippets/snippets.json).

-# How to write math with Markdown
+## How to write math with Markdown

 There are several VS Code extensions available from the Marketplace, for example [Markdown+Math](https://marketplace.visualstudio.com/items?itemName=goessner.mdmath).
 It is thus possible to use the built-in Markdown preview pane within VS Code.

 Another way is to use [KaTeX](https://katex.org/) directly by placing the [starter template code](https://github.com/KaTeX/KaTeX#starter-template) on top of your Markdown file.

-# Licence
+## License

 MIT